lsvelikov/dev-portfolio/about.md

 permalink: /about/
 ---

 I am a hard working, honest individual with academic backgroung in Marketing and Economic.
-About two years ago I got inspiredby a friend and I started my journey in the world of programming.
+About two years ago I got inspired by a friend and I started my journey in the world of programming.
 And since then I love it!

 I am looking forward to start a career as a software developer, working with and learning in new teams and collaborating in interesting projects.